 Please note: The host organisation may require an interview prior to final offer being made.

-Expressions of Interest for the Trimester 3 are now open and will close at 5pm on Tuesday 4 September 2018.
+Expressions of Interest for the Trimester 3 are now closed.

 If you are offered a Legal Internship placement you will be required to attend a one day compulsory induction session prior to you enrolling and commencing MLL351 Legal Internship.
 On completion of the induction you will receive enrolment instructions.

 The induction session covers area such as: duty of confidentiality, interviewing diverse clients, working with interpreters, how to write file notes, how to draft letters etc. You will hear from past students and be given assessment information.
 Additionally you will be given information about enrolment on completion of this compulsory session.

 The compulsory induction session is held at Deakin Downtown - Level 12, Tower 2, 727 Collins Street, Melbourne, towards the end of each Trimester.